 1. Tri-City Dust Devils

 The Tri-City Dust Devils are members of a short-season Class-A Northwest League.
 The team is located in Pasco, Washington.
-They play in Gesa stadium, a ballpark that holds a maximum of 3,700 people.
+They play in Gesa stadium, a ballpark that holds 3,700 people.

-If you’re wondering why it is named “Gesa,” a regional financial cooperative based in Washington signed a 10-year deal for naming rights back in 2008.
+Gesa is a regional financial cooperative based in Washington, and they signed a 10-year deal for stadium naming rights back in 2008.
 The park opened in 1995 and has housed a number of minor league and independent ball teams.
 Gesa stadium is most commonly known for its 137-foot sunshade that it has down the first-base line.

 The Tri-City Dust Devils started as an affiliate of the Colorado Rockies and just recently became a Padres’ affiliate in 2015.
 Former Padres Clint Barmes and Brad Hawpe, Chone Figgins, Jake Westbrook, and Juan Pierre are all notable players who have played for the Dust Devils.